 You may want to ask your caterer for a list of all the ingredients they will be using, in the event one of your guests may need to check there aren’t any hidden ingredients that may cause them harm.

 Book Musicians and DJ (and any other entertainment)

 You may want to book live musicians for your ceremony.
 Make sure they suit your wedding style.
 Going with Wedding Musicians would be a good choice as they have experience with weddings and know the do’s and don’ts with decorum and dress.
-Go see them perform a head of time if you can and make sure they are able to handle some variety.
-See our Top 10 Wedding Bands in Cape Town.
-We are lucky to have an endless amount of incredibly talented musicians in and around Cape Town, from every genre and discipline.
+Go see them perform ahead of time if you can and make sure they are able to handle some variety.

 A professional Wedding DJ can make your wedding day unforgettable.
 “That was the best wedding I have ever had the pleasure of attending” : is what you want to hear from every guest.
-A professional can read a crowd and adjust according to your guests with a large variety of genres from all the ages, for all the ages.
-See our Top 10 Wedding DJs in Cape Town.
+A professional can read a crowd and adjust according to your guests with a large variety of genres from all the ages, for all ages.
 You may also consider having your DJ announce your first dance and the cake cutting.
 They will be there for the whole event so again it will be good to have someone you and your partner click with well.